Skip to main content

 A fresh proposal will either:

-1. have a round number that is equal to its QC's round number plus 1 (common case - the happy path), or
+1. have a round number that is equal to its QC's round number plus 1.
+This is the common case, when leaders are honest and online, and the network does not have any abnormal delays.

 Reproposal